 - Training credits for some elements, eg specialist skills, will be not equivalent to chronological days.
 Other lengthy periods of training will also receive only limited training credits – thus a six week workshop does not earn 30 training credits.

-- In order to apply for PPD training credits for external training or experiential learning events students must submit a reflective report to the PGR Office.
+- In order to apply for PPD training credits for external training or experiential learning events students must submit a reflective report (MS Word) to the PGR Office.
 The Training Coordinator will consider all such applications.
 There can be zero training credit courses.
 We might recommend or catalogue these.
 This is to allow them to appear on the student's training record.

 - No single element should accrue such a large amount of training credit that it undermines the breadth of transferable skills.
 This is currently embodied in keeping the maximum at 2.5 training credits